JoeBannon/dv01/README.md

 ### To Run This Project

-1) Add the Live Server Extension to VS Code.
+1) Add the Live Server Extension to VS Code, settings are at '.vscode/settings.json' and shouldn't need changing.
 2) You can click "Go Live" at the bottom of VS Code, or right click the "public/index.html" file and select "Open with Live Server".
 3) If it doesn't automatically open your browser, you can go to "http://localhost:5502" or "http://localhost:5502/index.html"